 So, I asked: “When you, or anyone in the General Assembly, goes to write a bill, do you consult this constitution to see if you actually have the power to write the law you’re about to write?
 Or do you just come up with ideas on the fly and never even look at the Constitution?”

-To which she replied, “Oh no, we never look at the Constitution.
-We just come up with ideas…”
+To which she replied that they never look at the Constitution and just come up with ideas…

-Yup.
-That’s what she said, as if looking at the Constitution before writing bills would be a little absurd.
+Sadly, that’s what was said, as if looking at the Constitution before writing bills would be a little absurd.

 Why They Don’t Care